AlfonsoGhislieri/CV/README.md

 #### Problem solving

 I cherish tackling problems and finding solutions.
-My drive for making a polished product leads me to find new and creative solutions.
+This was highlighted during the final engineering project at Makers when we were trying to create a 2d game.
+We struggled to progress using React Native and after three days of little progress I identified that team morale was low and time was running out.
+I researched an alternative library (p5.js), and proposed moving away from React Native.
+This was well received by the team, who were thankful that I took the initiative and found a solution.
+It resulted in us quickly progressing with our application.
+The final product was delivered on time and an overwhelming success, definitely exceeding our initial expectations.

+ #### Critical thinking

+My Bachelor's degree in History and Master's degree in International Relations have both taught me to think critically.
+This skill has been transferred and improved during my programming studies.
+I have learnt not simply to be satisfied by the easiest or first solution to solving a problem, I always question if there is a better solution or whether mine can be improved upon.
 For example, when I was working on making a clone of Instagram using Ruby on Rails I noticed that after each user action it would cause the page to refresh.
 I saw this as a major flaw as it hindered the user experience.
 I was able to solve this issue using JavaScript and DOM manipulation, allowing data to be displayed to the user, more akin to a single-page application, without causing the page to refresh.
 This resulted in a much cleaner user experience and more polished website.

- #### Critical thinking

-My Bachelor's degree in History and Master's degree in International Relations taught me to think critically.
-This skill has been transferred and improved during my programming studies.
-I have learnt not simply to be satisfied by the easiest or first solution to solving a problem, I always question if there is a better solution or whether mine can be improved upon.

 #### Curiosity

 I have always been interested in learning more and expanding my knowledge, this was what led me to study History.
+I wanted to learn more about past events and draw parallels with the present.
 This same curiosity is what has guided me into programming and instigated my career swap.
-I am always looking to figure out why and how programs work, breaking them down and changing them in order to develop a better understanding and a better product.
+As soon as I started coding I found myself immersed in figuring out why and how programs work, breaking them down and changing them in order to develop a better understanding and a better product.
+Before Makers I was curious as to how exactly mobile applications were created, and being an Android user, how they were created for Android.
+So I taught myself Java and created an application that allowed users to divide tasks between each other.

  #### Teamwork

-Having been both a leader and member of various teams, has taught me how to effectively communicate, collaborate, organize and support others in a team environment.
-This was highlighted during the final engineering project at Makers when we were trying to create a 2d game.
-We struggled to progress using React Native and after three days of little progress I identified that team morale was low and time was running out.
-I researched an alternative library (p5.js), and proposed moving away from React Native.
-This was well received by the team, who were thankful that I took the initiative and found a solution.
-It resulted in us quickly progressing with our application.
-The final product was delivered on time and an overwhelming success, definitely exceeding our initial expectations.
+Having been both a leader and member of various teams when working at the United Nations, has taught me how to effectively communicate, collaborate, organize and support others in a team environment.
+Moreover, Makers' focus on implementing agile methadologies has allowed me get experience with pair-programing, upholding XP values, and organizing projects around sprints, using daily standups and retros to manage progress.

-#### Languages
+#### Languages / Diverse background

-_Fluent in English, French, Italian and highly competent in Spanish_

-My ability to learn and speak multiple languages has translated in my programming.
-Paired with a learning mindset that always looks for improvement, it has created the foundation for me to easily pick up new languages and tools.
+I have an international background, having lived in Italy, France, Switzerland and the UK.
+I also speak 4 languages: Italian, French, English fluently and am highly competent in Spanish.
+My diverse background has exposed me to a plethora of different cultures and people, I am able to easily

+  and allows me to bring a unique mindset and approach to working in a team as well as solving challenges.

 # Work Experience